Metal Search

 What Is Galvanic Corrosion at the Electrochemical Level?

-The more reactive metal forms an anode, while the less reactive, often a noble metal, forms the cathode.
+The more reactive metal forms an anode, while the less reactive, often a noble or cathodic metal, forms the cathode.
 This process is akin to anodizing cast aluminum or rolled and extruded aluminum.

 However, unlike anodizing, which encourages the formation of protective oxides on the metal surface, galvanic corrosion simply dissolves metal ions into the electrolyte bath.
 The movement of the ions prevents the build-up of an electric charge that would bring the reaction to a halt, forming galvanic corrosion cells.